-What we can be sure by now is that blockchain technology is going to affect the way we live substantially.
-That does not mean it will change everything.
-What is my goal for this post is to show that some changes that are commonly attributed to blockchain revolution are in fact missing the point while on the other hand some other, not yet envisaged, might be much more substantial.
+We can be sure right now that blockchain technology will significantly impact the way we live.
+But that doesn’t mean it will change everything.
+My goal for this post is to show that some changes commonly attributed to the blockchain revolution miss the point, while on the other hand, some others, not yet foreseen, could be much more substantial.

-First I have to make a disclaimer: I have a Bitcoin wallet with 4.500 Satoshis (I hope I named it right) that I received two months ago as a gift.
-I do not really understand how I got it.
-There was a certain barcode involved in transaction and a friend that performed it.
-And I don’t really know how to use the valet.
-I am quite sure that I would learn fast to use it, but so far I did not.
-I do not understand the concept of mining, though I find it extremely interesting and worth exploring further since it allude to offline mining.
-For the moment this allusion does not help me to understand blockchain mining but to reinforce once again the fact that what you get in offline mining is there not for free!
-As much as mining of gold is not for free also mining of sun for “free solar electricity” is not for free, as explained in earlier post.
+First, I have to make a disclaimer: I have a bitcoin wallet with 4,500 satoshis that I received as a gift.
+I don’t understand how I got it.
+There was a particular barcode involved in the transaction and a friend who did it.
+I don’t understand the concept of mining, although I find it very interesting and worth exploring further as it alludes to offline mining.
+Right now, this allusion doesn’t help me understand blockchain mining, but it does further reinforce the fact that what you get from offline mining isn’t there for free!
+As much as mining gold is not free, mining the sun for “free solar energy” is not free, as explained earlier.

-The point is that I do not understand Bitcoin mechanisms and I do not really understand any other cryptocurrency either.
-But from the moment I started to understand that cryptocurrencies are negligible and even not representative part of blockchain technology, I started to be interested in.
+The point is I don’t understand bitcoin mechanics, and I don’t understand any other cryptocurrency.
+But from the moment I started to understand that cryptocurrencies are a negligible and even non-representative part of blockchain technology, I started to get interested.

-First of all I recognized that blockchain technology is fairly simple.
-With that I do not want to say that I could do blockchain programming, but that underlying programming rules and techniques are simple.
-What makes blockchain interesting, compelling and disruptive is the logic on which techniques are based on and potential applications.
-As an expert who recently spent some time with me to introduce me to this world often said: you can transcribe whole offline world into blockchain; but not every event from our world is worth to transcribe.
-Some features of our life will stay analogue forever.
-And some features will stay centrally operated.
+First of all, I realised that blockchain technology is pretty simple.
+I don’t mean that I could program blockchain, but that the underlying programming rules and techniques are simple.
+What makes blockchain interesting, compelling, and disruptive is the logic on which the techniques are based and the potential applications.
+As one expert who recently spent some time with me to introduce me to this world often said, “You can transcribe the entire offline world into the blockchain, but not every event from our world is worth transcribing.
+Some aspects of our lives will remain analogue forever.
+And some functions will remain centrally controlled.

-Such statement might be perceived as anarchistic.
-But it is not!
-Brains do not sustain in anarchy, but are operating exactly in such decentralized manner of agents that act and supervise at the same time.
-One could even find an example in larger scale offline world.
-Traditional neighborhoods in India that could be fairly large didn’t need police agents (central institutions) to single out thieves and other villains.
-Their condensed peer-to-peer communication system allowed them to detect them fast and reliably without extra costs needed to maintain centrally run police force.
+Such a statement might be perceived as anarchistic.
+But it isn’t!
+Brains do not hold themselves in anarchy but operate in just such a decentralised manner of agents acting and supervising simultaneously.
+One could even find an example in the offline world on a larger scale.
+Traditional neighbourhoods in India, which could be quite large, did not need police agents (central institutions) to root out thieves and other wrongdoers.
+Their condensed peer-to-peer communication system allowed them to track them down quickly and reliably without the added cost of maintaining a centrally run police force.

-My point is that law and order comes as emergent property of highly decentralized peer-to-peer systems in principle.
-Law and order become an issue only after centralized systems are introduced in natural order that is decentralized order.
-As we know but at the same time to not recognize real value of, evolution rests on decentralized agents connected in complex relations acting for each own interest (cui bono, who benefits, in famous Richard Dawkins words).
+My point is that law and order emerge as an emergent property of highly decentralised peer-to-peer systems in principle.
+Law and order only become an issue when centralised systems are introduced into the natural order, the decentralised order.
+As we know, but at the same time do not realise the actual value, evolution is based on decentralised agents connected in complex relationships and acting in their interest (cui bono, who benefits, in the famous words of Richard Dawkins ).

-What has to be understood is that life is nothing but value exchange.
-It rests on added value.
-Output value should be higher than input value.
-Life rests on such profit that is not only financial profit, of course.
-Six capitals that were recently introduced in accounting thorough integrated reporting (IR) prove that the notion of added value that is not financial only is spreading around.
-What makes blockchain technology really compelling is that it can program value exchange of products of any possible capital tangible in digital world.
-That is why I stated that Bitcoin represent negligible part of blockchain disruption.
+What needs to be understood is that life is nothing but value exchange.
+It is based on the creation of value.
+The output value should be higher than the input value.
+Life rests on such gain, which of course, is not just a financial profit.
+The six capitals recently introduced in Accounting thorough integrated reporting (IR) prove that the thought of value creation, which is not merely financial, is spreading.
+What makes blockchain technology compelling is that it can program the value exchange of products of any capital.
+For this reason, I consider Bitcoin to be a negligible part of the Blockchain disruption.

-This part so far was undermined so far by blockchain community, at least as I know, but is highly important.
-But there is another that was reflected already but is over evaluated.
-Blockchain is not going to make agents (people) more equal, it will not make machines working for us and it does not give universal basic income more solid ground.
+This part has been underestimated by the blockchain community, at least as far as I know, but it is essential.
+But there is another part that has already been reflected but overstated.
+Blockchain will not make agents (people) more equal, it will not make machines work for us, and it will not give universal basic income a more solid foundation.

-It is often claimed that Internet will change democracy and that it will bring back equality.
-Contrary to the fact majority understands only equality of distribution (equality of wealth) and not equality before the law as essential.
-Majority forgets the fact that it was the later that was devised by libertarians in 18th century and beginning of 19th century.
-Peer-to-peer decentralized systems like blockchain are not going to equalize us in our ability to add value.
-On the contrary: decentralized systems will make inequality at outputs even more transparent since no higher authority will be able to mask a fact that I’m poor at developing game apps and that I will never be able to bring to a stadium 100.000 people like Ronaldo.
+It is often claimed that the internet will change democracy and that it will bring back equality.
+This misconception comes from the idea that inequality is only about distributing wealth and not about equality before the law.
+The majority forgets the fact that it was the latter that libertarians championed in the 18th and early 19th centuries.
+Peer-to-peer decentralised systems like blockchain will not equalise us in our ability to create value.
+On the contrary, decentralised systems will make the inequality in benefits even more transparent since no higher authority can hide the fact that I suck at developing game apps and never get 100,000 people into a stadium like Ronaldo.

-Similarly machines will not de-toil humans as Elon Musk prophets.
-Humans create added value only, not machines.
-We exist only in value exchange!
-We exchange values because potential energies between us are unequal.
-For that reason even blockchain democracy cannot equalize us on the level of outputs.
-And for that reason machines cannot add value in principle.
-They enable us to enlarge added value (for us) but machines themselves do not.
-Distribution of wealth will always (In free society) rest on inequality of potential energies of humans and will always come from human interactions only.
+Likewise, machines will never de-toil humans as Elon Musk prophets.
+Humans, not machines, create value.
+We only exist in the exchange of value!
+We exchange value because the potential energies between us are unequal.
+This is why even blockchain democracy cannot make us equal at the level of output.
+And this is why, in principle, machines cannot create value.
+They allow us to create value (for us), but machines themselves do not.
+The distribution of wealth will always (in a free society) be based on the inequality of people’s potential energies and will only ever arise from human interactions.

-It still stays open to what degree all needs of centralized systems are going to vanish with blockchain technologies in place.
-I started that defense and protection from violence are going to be centralized at least.
+To what extent all the needs of centralised systems will disappear with blockchain technology remains to be seen.
+I have assumed that at least defence and protection from violence will be centralised.
 Why?
-Because those two functions do not create added value but allow decentralized agents to freely engage in value exchange.
-What I am sure is that the rate of crime will drop significantly with enactment of blockchain technology for reasons I have explained above.
-To what degree I do not know.
-That might be a subject of one of following posts.
+Because these two functions do not create value but allow decentralised agents to exchange value freely.
+I am sure that crime rates will drop significantly with the introduction of blockchain technology, for the reasons I explained above.
+To what extent, I don’t know.
+That might be a topic for one of the following posts.